chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Discovery Source

-The Chef Automate Integration App provides a unique ID as a discovery source that distinguishes between discovered CIs and imported CIs.
+The Chef Automate Integration App provides a unique ID as a discovery source that distinguishes between discovered Configuration Items (CIs) and imported CIs.
 The **Discovery Source** field is part of the `cmdb_servers` table, and it takes **ChefAutomate** value while importing CIs by default.

-{{< figure src="/images/automate/snow_integration_plugins.png" alt="Discovery Source">}}
+{{< figure src="/images/automate/snow_integration_discovery.png" alt="Discovery Source">}}

 {{< note >}}

 The servers recognized by Chef Automate Integration App have discovery source value as **ChefAutomate**.

 {{< /note >}}

-Refer [Add New Discovery Source](https://developer.servicenow.com/connect.do#!/event/knowledge19/LAB0577/knowledge19_LAB0577_add_new_discovery_source) page to create a new and unique discovery source that distinguishes discovered CIs and imported CIs.

-Refer [Change Discovery Source Name](https://docs.servicenow.com/bundle/rome-it-operations-management/page/product/discovery/task/t_ChangeTheDiscoverySourceName.html) page to change the source name of discovery results.

 ## Configuration